pakastin/hello-world/README.md

 # hello-world

-Hallo!
+Ow yiss,

-This is how we do it.
+This is how it's done.